We discuss the following topics in this blog:

-- Humongous data growth is disrupting established business models
+- Humongous data growth is disrupting established business models.

-- Data Centres are at the core of this disruption ever serving the critical role of data enabler for enterprises
+- Data Centres are at the core of this disruption ever serving the critical role of data enabler for enterprises.

-- Driven by the rise in data consumption rates India, too witnessed growth in Data Centre infrastructure
+- Driven by the rise in data consumption rates India, too witnessed growth in Data Centre infrastructure.

-In this article we talk about certain initiatives that the India government is taking to enable setting up Data Centre infrastructure in the nation:
+Let’s talk about certain initiatives that the India government is taking to enable setting up Data Centre infrastructure in the nation:

 - Enabling ease of doing business